fission/docs.fission.io/docs/content/usage/executor.en.md

   [200]	10000 responses

 ```
 While the load is being generated, we will watch the HorizontalPodAutoscaler and how it scales over period of time.
 As you can notice, the number of pods is scaled from 1 to 3 after the load rises from 8 - 103%.
 After the load generator stops, it takes a few iterations to scale down from 3 to 1 pod.

+You will notice that the scaling up and down has different behaviour in terms of response time.
+This behaviour is governed by the frequency at which the controller watches (which defaults to 30s) and parameters set on controller-manager for upscale/downscale delay.
+More details can be found [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldowndelay)

 ```
-$ k -n fission-function get hpa -w
+$ kubectl -n fission-function get hpa -w
 NAME             REFERENCE                   TARGETS    MINPODS   MAXPODS   REPLICAS   AGE hello-qoxmothj   Deployment/hello-qoxmothj   5% / 50%   1         6         1          3m
 hello-qoxmothj   Deployment/hello-qoxmothj   8% / 50%   1         6         1         3m